Can a minor legally create a will in a dangerous neighborhood?

 Answer:

-The answer depends on what state you are in, as legal ages to make a valid will vary by state.
+The legality of a minor making a will depends on the state you are in, as the legal age for creating a valid will varies by state.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.